 An herbalist uses a variety of plants to foster health and healing.
-Many herbalists are also licensed practitioners of other disciplines, such as acupuncture, traditional Chinese medicine or naturopathy.
+Many herbalists are also licensed practitioners of other disciplines, such as acupuncture, naturopathy, or traditional Chinese medicine.
 Most are self-employed and must spend considerable time seeking new clients.
 Many herbalists may find great reward in the act of helping others.

-Source: *O*Net Online, **American Holistic Health Association, and ***University of Maryland Medical Center
+Sources: *PayScale. com, O*Net Online, American Holistic Health Association, U.S. Bureau of Labor Statistics, and University of Maryland Medical Center

 Step 1: Get a Bachelor's Degree

-Depending on which career path an aspiring herbalist is seeking, there may be prerequisites for admission into educational programs.
-Some graduate and professional schools may require that students have completed a bachelor's degree program first.
-Aspiring herbalists may want to consider majoring in botany, biology or a related science.
+Prerequisites for graduate and professional schools typically include a bachelor's degree program.
+Aspiring herbalists may want to consider a major in botany, biology, or a related science.

-If a career practicing herbal medicine is the ultimate goal, students must undergo more intensive training.
-Graduate schools offer master's and doctoral degrees in TCM, with curricula that may include an introduction to botany and herbology, herbal treatment in dermatological diseases and integration of East/West medicine.
-Students interested in becoming N.D.s must complete a 4-year training program, taking courses such as botanical medicine, homeopathy and pharmacology.
-Allopathic physicians, who go to medical school to study traditional Western medicine, may seek board certification in complementary medicine that includes herbology through the American Board of Integrative Holistic Medicine.
+If a career practicing herbal medicine is the ultimate goal, one in which the herbalist can diagnose and prescribe herbs, then students must undergo more intensive training.
+Graduate schools offer master's and doctoral degree programs in traditional Chinese medicine that may include an introduction to botany and herbology, herbal treatment used to treat dermatological diseases, and integrated East/West medicine.
+Students interested in becoming naturopathic doctors must complete a 4-year training program that includes courses in botanical medicine, homeopathy, and pharmacology.
+Allopathic physicians, who go to medical school to study traditional Western medicine, may seek board certification in complementary medicine, including herbology, through the American Board of Integrative Holistic Medicine.

 The American Herbalists Guild (AHG) offers the Registered Herbalist (RH) designation to its members.
 Professional-level AHG membership is given to herbalists who provide three case studies and meet the requirements, which include four years of educational and clinical experience.